MakerXStudio/express-msal/README.md

   logger,
 }

-// add PKCE authentication
-const { ensureAuthenticated, logout, setBearerHeader } = addPKCEAuthentication(pkceAuthConfig)

-// add interactive auth to all GET requests app.get(ensureAuthenticated)
+// trigger interactive auth on GET requests (for the UIs) app.get(pkceAuthenticationMiddleware(authConfig))
-// set a Bearer {token} authorization header on all POST request to '/graphql' app.post('/graphql', setBearerHeader)
+// set a Bearer {token} authorization header on POST request to '/graphql' app.post('/graphql/*', setBearerHeaderFromSession)
 // add a logout endpoint for GET requests to /logout app.get('/logout', logout)
 // return the currently logger in user's username from GET requests to /user